BuvinJT/distbuilder/docs/QuickStart.md

 ###### Opy

-This library requires a custom fork from the open source project "opy", named "opy_distbulder".
+This library requires a fork from the open source project "opy", named "opy_distbulder".
 When installing via the "natural" method of invoking a remote download and setup using `pip`, this dependency will be automatically installed.
 If using an alternate, less automated, method, that library can be acquired instead from:

 	https://github.com/QQuick/Opy/tree/opy_distbuilder